bzvnr/4chan-Link-Updater/README.md

 This project requires Node.js to be installed.
 Installation details can be found [here](https://nodejs.org/en/download/).

-While more detailed use instructions are being developed, it is presumed that the reader has some understanding of JavaScrip, Node.js, and the Command Prompt.
+While more detailed instructions are being developed, it is presumed that the reader has some understanding of JavaScript and Node.js.

 1. Download a zip file of the repository from GitHub.
 2. Unzip the downloaded file.